-Cleaning of Burners - If the burners must be cleaned, follow the steps below and see Figure 33, (page 42) for component location.
+Cleaning of Burners - If the burners must be cleaned, follow the steps below and see page 39 for component descriptions and locations.

-- 1. Shut off gas supply to the furnace either at the meter or at a manual valve in the supply piping. - 2.
+- 1. Shut off gas supply to the furnace at the meter or at a manual valve in the supply piping. - 2.
 Turn off all power to the furnace and set the thermostat to it's lowest setting. - 3.
-Remove the burner door from the furnace. - 4.
-Turn the gas control switch to the OFF position. - 5.
-Disconnect the wires from the gas valve, igniter, flame sensor, and flame rollout switch.
+Remove the burner door from the furnace. - Turn the gas control switch to the OFF position.